Kingobaino1/Backend-api-assignment/README.md

   > An unsuccessful API request will
    - return HTTP 200 OK status
-   - Populate an error message *Numbber not added to this account* in the response body
+   - Populate an error message *corresponding to the error encountered* in the response body

 # Get all numbers endpoint:
   API endpoint to *Fetch all numbers* in the store